The U.S. economy has taken some very interesting turns so far in 2017.

 Stock market crashes are probably the best-known warning signs of a looming recession.
 A stock market crash can cause a loss of consumer confidence, and thus a decrease in spending.
 But a loss of consumer confidence can also cause crashes and bear markets.

 Stock market crashes and bear markets frequently precede recessions or occur concurrently.
-Some notable stock market crashes include the 1929 Wall Street Crash before the Great Depression and the 1973-74 stock market crash and the recession of 1973-1975.
+Some notable stock market crashes include the 1929 Wall Street Crash before the Great Depression, the 1973-1974 stock market crash and the recession of 1973-1975.

 Unemployment Rates Drop Too Low

 It might be indirect, but there’s an interesting link between declining unemployment rates and a possible recession.

 “There is not a robust relationship here,” said Beckworth. “[But] if unemployment drops too low, the Fed gets worried inflation will take off.
 So, it increases interest rates.
 If it raises rates too far then yes — it can spark a recession.”